-"We wanted a raw, organic, natural feeling piece that we could throw on with jeans and a t-shirt or a dress and have it still be the 'wow' piece that could transform your style," White said.
+"We wanted a raw, organic, natural feeling piece that we could throw on with jeans and a t-shirt or a dress and have it still be the 'wow' piece that could transform your style," White says.

 While at the beach, White and Tugwell made a few necklaces, which featured natural elements like shells and wooden beads strung on twine.

-"We both wore them all summer and that is when people started asking us where we got them," White explained.
+"We both wore them all summer and that is when people started asking us where we got them," White explains.
 "We tied our strung beads onto a suede strap for comfort and this became the recognizable trademark of Twine & Twig."

-"We had stores reaching out and had to Google how to create a 'line sheet'," Tugwell said.
+"We had stores reaching out and had to Google how to create a 'line sheet'," Tugwell says.
 "We hosted one trunk show where we invited friends, who invited friends.
 We had no intention of turning our bead stringing into a business.
 We were creating pieces with the plan of a one time trunk show - that night we sold out of all 200 pieces."